znuny/Znuny4OTRS-CustomerMap/doc/en/config.md

 The fifth option stands for the day of the week.
 Possible values: `0-6` and `*` where `0` represents Sunday and `6` Saturday.

 ## Note
-Since the CustomerUserList function, which retrieves all customers from the database (see Git Commit](https://github.com/OTRS/otrs/commit/3a59683b3cd8cf5c1008150706d23677116736fc)), has been removed from OTRS, it is not possible to display customers without ticket allocation on the map.
+Since the CustomerUserList function, which retrieves all customers from the database (see Git Commit](https://github.com/znuny/Znuny/commit/3a59683b3cd8cf5c1008150706d23677116736fc)), has been removed from Znuny, it is not possible to display customers without ticket allocation on the map.